bejminliou/phys4d-labs/Lab 7/7.typ

 #let abstract = [
 //fixme
-Two experimental setups: one analyzing the effects distance on radioactivity for different decay types, one radioactive dating cobalt-60.
+One experiment measured radioactivity at varying distances for different decay types, one experiment measured radioactivity for two samples of cobalt-60.
 Activity was measured at varying distances for strontium-90, cobalt-60, and polonium-210.
-Linearizing the data by plotting ln(radioactivity) against ln(r) generates slopes of of $-2.37 plus.minus 0.03$, $-2.03 plus.minus 0.07$, and $3 plus.minus 1$ respectively.
-Compared to the
+Linearizing the data by plotting ln(A) against ln(r) generates slopes of $-2.37 plus.minus 0.03$, $-2.03 plus.minus 0.07$, and $3 plus.minus 1$ respectively.
+Compared to the expected slope of -2, the t'-scores yield  ().
-slopes were calculated to be (), with a t'-score of ().
 ];
+//finsih abstract

 #let names = ("Benjamin Liou", "Aiden Man", "Nathan Nguyen");